 |Klymit Insulated V Ultralite||Unisex||$120||4.4||15.9 oz||72" x 20" x 2.5"|

 There are only a few women’s sleeping pads available today, primarily from Sea-to-Summit (which has the best selection) and Therm-a-Rest.
 I’ve also listed several unisex pads for comparison, so you can see how they compare.
 In terms of value, the women’s pads generally trump those made for men in terms of their R-value.
 If you’re male, you can often get a warmer pad by buying one made for a woman, if the size fits you.
 This is a fairly common thru-hiker backpacking hack actually.
 Of course, it also begs the question of why manufacturers just don’t make their pads based around women’s needs and sell those to men, since there is a certain redundancy in selling a lower function pad when one would do.

 The Sea-to-Summit Women’s Ultralight Insulated Air Sleeping Pad is a great sleeping pad that’s comfortable and quiet to sleep on, easy to inflate with an included pump sack, and available with an optional pillow attachment system that you will immediately improve the quality of your sleep.
 While you can discard the add-on pump sack and pillow attachment system and use the pad by itself, their combination makes for a very clever, comfortable, and compelling sleep system that may just transform your camping experience.

 About the author

-Disclosure: Sea-to-summit provided a sleeping pad for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Sea-to-summit provided a sleeping pad for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.